 Some habits that can help you cultivate more calm are:

 – letting go of expectations: when we can just accept life as it comes to us without having expectations that things will happen a certain way we don’t create undue stress trying to control people or outcomes.

-– meditation: perfect for calming the mind and getting in touch with our higher self.
+– meditation: perfect for calming the mind and getting in touch with our master self.

 – expressing gratitude: a great way to keep our mind focused on our blessings rather than stresses.

-– a big picture view: when we can easily put things into perspective we don’t let things that don’t really matter disrupt our peace.
+– a big picture view: when we can easily put things into perspective we don’t let stuff that doesn’t really matter disrupt our peace.

 These are habits that will require intention and practice before you experience the calm that you seek consistently.
 This means that your commitment to bringing more peace into your business and life must be strong enough to override any initial feelings of frustration, discomfort or pressure to do other things.
 You’ll need a firm resolve to keep choosing calm over chaos, knowing that the reward for your persistence is more joy and happiness.